Florida Residency for Tuition Purposes

 - The Florida Student Assistance Grant-Certificate Students (FSAG-CE) is a need-based grant awarded for educational purposes to Florida residents who are enrolled in certificate programs.
 Funds are limited; the Financial Aid office will notify eligible students.

 - Florida Bright Futures scholarship programs include Florida Academic Scholars, Florida Medallion Scholars and Florida Gold Seal Vocational Scholars.
 Recipients are selected and notified of eligibility by the Florida Department of Education.
+Students must be fully admitted to TCC, degree seeking and enrolled in a minimum of six credit hours.
 Students may contact the State of Florida concerning transfer of Bright Futures scholarships at www.floridastudentfinancialaid.org or call toll-free at (888) 827-2004.

 - Other state programs: The State of Florida has numerous scholarship and grant programs, such as the Rosewood Family Scholarship Program and the José Martí Scholarship Challenge Grant Fund.
 For information, call the Florida Office of Student Financial Assistance at (888) 827-2004 or visit www.floridastudentfinancialaid.org.